hantsy/symfony-rest-sample/docs/api/sub.md

 # Handling Subresources

-In a real world blog application, a `Post` can be commented, it is a great path that the author and the readers communicate with each others.
+In a real world blog application, a `Post` can be commented, it is a great path that the author can interact with it readers.

-When designing the APIs such as  adding a comment, there are a lot of debates, for example, *POST /comments* and *POST /posts/{id}/comments* which one is more reasonable.
+When designing the APIs such as  adding a comment under a specific post, there are a lot of debates.
+For example, *POST /comments* and *POST /posts/{id}/comments* which one is more reasonable.
 Many architects/developers only remember to perform the CRUD operations via HTTP protocol, but do not think through the relations between entities.

 ## Adding Comment to Post